slurmulon/gooey/README.md

 > PubSub data synchronization solution for ES6 Single Page Applications

+## tl;dr

+Gooey intends to alleviate data synchronization challenges in Single Page Applications by combining the following traits, patterns, and philosophies:

+* Publish / Subscribe as primary data synchronization mechanism
+* Bi-directional data traversals (synchronous and asynchronous)
+* Hierarchical acyclic relationships between `Services`
+* Allow decoupled communication between `Services` via pattern-matched topics
+* `Services` are canonical
+* `Services` are proxies (data can be safely mutated by a `Service` before being passed on)
+* `Promises` everywhere

+I will ellaborate more on the benefits of this combination with "proofs" and examples as I find the time :)
+Until then, my evaluation of SPA design challenges provides some solid insights, so please give it a read!

 ## Problem

 Single Page Applications (SPAs) enable incredibly responsive user experiences by loading a web application once and then dynamically updating